UgurSelimOkul/plc-bottle-filling-automation/README.md

 **An end-to-end industrial automation project designed for a 6-bottle filling, capping, and packaging line.**

-This project encompasses the complete engineering lifecycle: from mechanical 3D design and cost analysis to electrical circuit design and PLC programming using **Siemens S7-1200** and **TIA Portal**.
+This project encompasses the complete engineering lifecycle: from mechanical 3D design and cost analysis to system architecture using **Siemens S7-1200 PLC** and **TIA Portal**.

 ---